jackpal/jackpal.github.io/_posts/2007-10-22-Never_trust_a_Doctor_on_how_easy_it_is_to_use_Linux.md

 ---
 date: 2007-10-22 04:01
 tags: Linux, Doctors
+title: Never trust a Doctor on how easy it is to use Linux
 ---

-# Never trust a Doctor on how easy it is to use Linux

 I recently read a positive review of Linux by a man who said he was a doctor, not a programmer, and that he found Linux very easy to set up and use.